What is it?

 Also known as cubital tunnel syndrome, the ulnar nerve is affected most commonly as a result of constant pressure over time.
 This may be resting on the elbows while working at a desk, or keeping the elbow flexed for long periods when driving.
 The nerve stretches abnormally when in this position for too long, and can flick out of the cubital tunnel.
 Previous trauma or injury to the elbow which has generated scar tissue can cause compression of the nerve, and become painful.

 Pain and an altered sensation can be felt in areas supplied by the ulnar nerve, from the elbow to the hand.
 Numbness and tingling of the ring and little finger are common symptoms, and pain can sometimes also be experienced on the inner aspect of the elbow radiating towards the hand.

 Your consultant will take a thorough medical history and a physical examination, specifically testing the ulnar nerve.
 You may be referred for nerve conduction studies to assess its function.

 How is it treated?

 Conservative treatment options include rest and anti-inflammatory medication.
 Your symptoms should also settle with some lifestyle changes that involve lots of elbow flexion with frequent breaks.
-Some patients benefit from bracing, a and splint is particularly useful if symptoms are experienced during the night.
+Some patients benefit from bracing, and a splint is particularly useful if symptoms are experienced during the night.
 A splint or brace also helps to protect the nerve from external pressure, and reduce flexion of the elbow.